martincavil/martincavil/README.md

 # Hello!
 My name is Martin 👨‍💻

-After a bachelor in Web Marketing and 2, 5 years as a Web Marketer (SEO, Growth, UX), I did the bootcamp Le Wagon in order to acquire tech skills and become a freelance front-end developer.
+After a bachelor in Web Marketing and 2, 5 years as a Web Marketer (SEO, Growth, UX), I did the bootcamp Le Wagon in order to acquire tech skills and become a front-end developer.

-But I'm open to all opportunities!
+I'm open to all opportunities!

 Feel free to contact me on my different networks: